maxmib/ssh2actions/README.md

 # SSH to GitHub Actions

-This GitHub Action offers you connect to GitHub Actions VM via SSH for interactive debugging
+This GitHub Action offers you connect to GitHub Actions VM via SSH for interactive debugging tmate method stops working because the server shut down, only ngrok method works ,but payment method is required by ngrok to verify your identity and no web ssh with ngrok.

 ## Features